Friday on Elm Street

 Friday on Elm Street (originally titled Freddy vs. Jason) is a collaborative studio album by American rappers Fabolous and Jadakiss.
 It was released on November 24, 2017, by SoRaspy, Street Family Records, Roc Nation, D-Block Records, Desert Storm Records, and Def Jam Recordings.
-The album is preceded by one single, "Stand Up" featuring Future.
+The album was preceded by one single: "Stand Up" (featuring Future).

 Background

 Fabolous and Jadakiss have collaborated on a number of tracks, including "Respect It", "The Hope", "B.E.T.", Young Jeezy's "OJ" and Troy Ave's "Do Me No Favors".
 The album is the speculated horror theme suggested by the title named after two of horror's most popular villains Freddy Krueger and Jason Voorhees.
 On January 7, 2017, Fabolous and Jadakiss had an interview with HipHopDX and Fab described the theme of the album during the interview.

 "...Jason, you knew he was killer.
 You knew his work and you knew what he do.
 Freddy was a killer, and he might be a little more witty, cuz he talk more.
 The Jason character didn’t really say much, but you knew he was there.
 You can’t even escape it.
 Once you heard those footsteps, you knew he was in the area.
 There’s a lot of comparisons when you want to compare to things, but that was one of the ones we were looking at with Freddy vs. Jason.
 When it came to villains, they were always the two that were brought up."